 While the due diligence process is underway, the company's counsel, in cooperation with management, prepares a first draft of the registration statement which other offering participants will review and revise.
 Several meetings typically follow where the offering document is reviewed and discussed by the group and revisions are made.
 The discussions regarding the content of the registration statement are an integral part of the due diligence process.
 SEC rules require various, detailed types of information about the company and its business to be included in the registration statement.
 The registration statement is also required to contain risk factors about the company, financial statements, and various exhibits such as material contracts, legal and audit opinions, and consents.
 SEC rules also require that certain portions of the registration statement be drafted in "plain English."
 Once the draft registration statement is in substantially completed form, it must be provided to the SEC for review to begin the registration process with the SEC.
-This can be done in the form of a public filing of the registration statement with the SEC, but more commonly begins with a confidential submission to the SEC of a draft registration statement.
+This can be done in the form of a public filing of the registration statement.
 There can be several rounds of confidential submissions, and the SEC comment process is similar to that involved with public filings.